News We Care About Wrapup – 5.30.08

 Everyone has a couple of games they particularly like, regardless of how good they are, because of the memories they have of them.
 Unless, of course, they don’t like video games, in which case they must be card-carrying communists.
 For me, one of those games is Capcom’s greatest RPG: Destiny of an Emperor for NES.

 I have to avoid making this into a Best Game Ever, but I still want to summarize: The game runs very quickly, with fast text speed and auto-battling.
 You can recruit many enemy generals after defeating them, over 100 in total.
 The tactic system is somewhat more fleshed out than many other RPGs magic systems, although it can also be more restrictive.
-The game’s backdrop of China’s Three Kingdoms period makes the world a bit more solid than many other games of the time. → Read the rest
+The game’s backdrop of China’s Three Kingdoms period makes the world a bit more solid than many other games of the time.
+What I’m trying to say is, this game still holds appeal for me, and is still pretty accessible after playing all those namby-pamby current-gen RPGs. → Garou: Mark of the Posts

 Second helpings of the DS list article